If you’re out with friends and suddenly feel a bit fluey, it’s easy to pop a pill out of your handbag and wash it down with whatever you’re drinking.

 Aspartame’s been linked to “headaches, insomnia, mood problems, stomach disorders, nerve damage, chest pain

-, seizures, tremors and so much more”, writes Health Bytes
+, asthma, seizures, tremors and so much more”, writes Health Bytes

 If that didn’t scare you off, there’s further reason to steer clear of cold drinks.

 So limit the amount of cold drink in your diet – cut them out completely, if you can.

 It might be the easiest way to cut down on common ailments that affect the immune system.

 And if you’re taking medicine, remember to wash it down with water, if anything!